 Visit Kashmir and experience skiing in Gulmarg, trekking through the breathtaking mountains lakes, trout fishing in Sonmarg and a romantic stay in houseboats in Jhelum River.
 Book packages inclusive of airport transfers, cab, resort, sightseeing, and meals.

 Fed by river Sutlej, Wular lake is a popular tourist attraction at a distance of 65 km from Srinagar.
 Located in the Bandipora district, the lake is one of the largest freshwater lakes in Asia that leaves the travelers spellbound as they sail across the lake on a shikara or a boat.
-And the beauty is breathtaking; it couldn’t get better for a nature photography enthusiast!
+And the beauty is breathtaking; it couldn’t get better for a nature photography enthusiast who’s looking for the most photogenic places to visit in Srinagar, Kashmir.

 One of the 26 wetlands of India, the lake has the best of nature views around, which makes it one of the best places to visit in Kashmir.
 Serene as it looks, the lake water is considered inappropriate for swimming.
 Behold and appreciate!